lucasbarzan/lucasbarzan/README.md

 ## Hi there 👋
 My name is Lucas and I'm studying for a bachelor's degree in Computer Science at the Federal University of Santa Catarina 🎓

-A FullStack Developer passionate about creating solutions that make people's eyes shine ✨
+A Full Stack Developer passionate about creating solutions that make people's eyes light up ✨

  🔬 &nbsp; I'm working on the [**CovidApp**](https://covidapp.ufsc.br/) with a team from UFSC to help develop a version of the app for the university ecosystem
  <br/><br/> 💙 &nbsp; Looking for opportunities to collaborate on projects involving Back-end with Node.js or Front-end with React